Thomson Reuters: Involvement in surveillance

-In 2020, three Reuters investigative journalists, Raphael Satter, Christopher Bing and Jack Stubbs, who were conducting an investigation about a hack-for-hire company based in India, forcefully took a photograph of Kumar, a small scale Indian herbal businessman for an alleged hacker Sumit Gupta of Belltrox.
-Kumar had showed his identity proof that he is not the alleged hacker but one of the three journalists took his photograph and used in their story.
-The businessman was questioned by the police, his reputation damaged, suffered business loss and later relocated to a small town.
-Reuters later admitted to an error of mistaken identity caused by the businessman’s sharing of same address with the alleged hacker.
+In 2020, three Reuters investigative journalists, Raphael Satter, Christopher Bing and Jack Stubbs, who were conducting an investigation about a hack-for-hire company based in India, forcefully took a photograph of Kumar, a small scale Indian herbal businessman, for alleged hacker Sumit Gupta of Belltrox.
+Despite providing identification showing he was not the alleged hacker, Kumar's image was used by one of the three journalists in their story.
+As a result, the businessman was questioned by the police, suffered reputation damage and business loss, and later relocated to a small town.
+Reuters later admitted to an error of mistaken identity caused by the businessman's sharing of same address with the alleged hacker.